MAP

 Samye

-We will then continue on to the first and very important monastery built in all of Tibet, Samye.
-At the request of King Trisong Detsen and the Indian master Shantarakshita, in the shape of a mandala, Samye was built in the 8th century, after Guru Rinpoche was invited to pacify the local demons.
+We will then continue to the first and very important monastery built in all of Tibet, Samye.
+At the request of King Trisong Detsen and the Indian master Shantarakshita, in the form of a mandala, Samye was built in the 8th century, after Guru Rinpoche was invited to pacify the local demons.
 The scene of important philosophical debates in the history of Buddhism, Samye is an important pilgrimage site.
-We will now continue our journey to Lhasa, the capital of Tibet.
+We now continue our journey to Lhasa, the capital of Tibet.

 Jokhang